Building Thinking Skills series

 James Madison Critical Thinking Course

 Students in high school and beyond—even adults—might want to tackle the James Madison Critical Thinking Course.
-This huge, 534-page worktext is more challenging than The Fallacy Detective but it seems more “approachable” than most other formal logic course.
-This is probably because most lessons are presented as cases being investigated by Detective Stephanie Wise of the Los Angeles Police Department.
-Other situations or subject matter are used, but almost everything is taught within a practical context.
+This huge, 534-page worktext is more challenging than The Fallacy Detective but it seems more approachable than most other formal logic courses.
+This is probably because most lessons are presented as cases being investigated by a police detective.
+Other situations and subject matter are also used, but almost everything is taught within a practical context.
 Instruction on each new topic is relatively brief and includes examples.

 See the Critical Thinking Company's site for many other excellent resources.